 On February 22, 2019, MLC I entered into the Revolving Senior Loan Facility, which was amended on January 31, 2020 ("First Amendment Effective Date") and further amended on July 31, 2020 of up to \$50.0 million.
-Pursuant to the Revolving Senior Loan Facility, MLC I was initially entitled to borrow from the lenders, on a revolving basis, up to \$29.0 million, provided that the amount available under the Revolving Senior Loan Facility will be automatically increased to: (a) \$36.6 million on the date that is seven months after the closing date of the transaction; (b) \$43.3 million on the date that is eight months after the closing date; (c) \$50.0 million on the date that is nine months after the closing date with a one-time facility increase of \$25.0 million exercisable any time after the advances equal or exceed \$40.0 million, (d) \$34.4 million on the First Amendment Effective Date and (e) \$50.0 million on September 30, 2020.
-The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility will become payable on the 728th day after the closing date, subject to certain adjustments pursuant to the Revolving Senior Loan Facility Agreement.
+Pursuant to the Revolving Senior Loan Facility, MLC I was initially entitled to borrow from the lenders, on a revolving basis, up to \$29.0 million, provided that the amount available under the Revolving Senior Loan Facility will be automatically increased to: (a) \$36.6 million on the date that is seven months after the closing date of the transaction; (b) \$43.3 million on the date that is eight months after the closing date; (c) \$50.0 million on the date that is nine months after the closing date with a one-time facility increase of \$25.0 million exercisable any time after the advances equal or exceed \$40.0 million, (d) \$34.4 million on the First Amendment Effective Date and (e) \$50.0 million on September 30, 2020, with a one-time facility increase of \$25.0 million exercisable at any time after total advances equal or exceed \$40.0 million.
+The outstanding principal amount and accrued but unpaid interest in respect of the Revolving Senior Loan Facility was payable on the 728th day after the closing date, subject to certain adjustments pursuant to the Revolving Senior Loan Facility Agreement.
 The availability period under the Revolving Senior Loan Facility was extended to terminate on February 19, 2021, with three one-year extensions remaining subject to the Lender's consent.
+On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.